MENU

 Abstract

 Demographers and economists agree that we are aging—individually and collectively, nationally and globally.
 An aging population results from the twin demographic forces of fewer children per family and longer lives.
 Most experts recognize the burden that aging causes as the number of retirees supported by each worker rises.
-This trend is reinforced by the graying of the baby-boom generation, but burdens will continue to rise even after the boomers are buried—albeit at a slower pace.
+This trend is reinforced by the graying […]

 Download Policy Note 2006/5 PDF (132.75 KB)

-• Working Paper No.457 19 June 2006
+• Working Paper No. 457 June 19, 2006

 Why Central Banks (and Money) “Rule the Roost”